-Care Bears & Cousins is a Sequel Series and, for the most part, the next season of Care Bears: Welcome to Care-a-Lot of the infamous Care Bears franchise, retaining the same core six bears (Tenderheart, Funshine, Cheer, Share, Grumpy and Wonderheart) and resident ineffectual villain Beastly.
+Care Bears & Cousins is a Sequel Series and, for the most part, the next season of Care Bears: Welcome to Care-a-Lot of the infamous Care Bears franchise, retaining the same core seven bears (Tenderheart, Funshine, Cheer, Share, Harmony, Grumpy and Wonderheart) and resident ineffectual villain Beastly.

 The series also expanded on Care-A-Lot's mechanics, and explains that while the bears were creating cheer on Earth, the humans' cheer would generate Care Hearts high above the world.
 These Care Hearts are magically drawn towards the Share Cloud, which will in effect fill the Caring Meter.
 It goes without saying that if the meter drops below a certain level, the bears will start fading out, and if it dips down to zero, Care-a-Lot disappears.
 However, sometimes these Care Hearts get lost and don't make their way to the Share Cloud, and thus it's the cousins' job to make sure that the lost Care Hearts end up in the Share Cloud where they belong, using a myriad of equipment invented by Gadgeteer Genius Bright Heart Raccoon.
 Aside from Bright Heart, the other returning cousins are Brave Heart Lion, who is the leader of the entire operation, Lotsa Heart Elephant, the clumsy big guy, and Cozy Heart Penguin, because Everything's Better with Penguins.